cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

   .. code-tab:: c++

-    // Set the id attribute for a Model item. model->setId("myModelId");
+    // Set the ID attribute for a Model item. model->setId("myModelId");

-    // Retrieve the id attribute from a Model item. std::string myModelIdString = model->id();
+    // Retrieve the ID attribute from a Model item. std::string myModelIdString = model->id();

   .. code-tab:: python

-    # Set the id attribute for a Model item.
+    # Set the ID attribute for a Model item.
     model.setId("myModelId")

-    # Retrieve the id attribute from a Model item.
+    # Retrieve the ID attribute from a Model item.
     my_model_id_string = model.id()

 Annotation tools for other item types